Chemical Agent Resistant Coating

-Chemical Agent Resistant Coating is a paint commonly applied to military vehicles to provide protection against chemical and biological weapons.
+Chemical Agent Resistant Coating (CARC) is a paint commonly applied to military vehicles to provide protection against chemical and biological weapons.

 The surface of the paint is engineered to be easily decontaminated after exposure to chemical warfare and biological warfare agents.
 The paint is also resistant to damage and removal by decontaminating solutions.
 Two-component systems (e.g. epoxy or polyester-based) are often employed.
-This coating is described in MIL-DTL-53072G.
+This coating is described in MIL-DTL-53072H.

 Background

 As of 2018, the U.S. Army Research Laboratory (ARL) led research and development activity for CARC and was the approving authority of CARC products for the Department of Defense (DoD).

 Since 1985, U.S. Army Regulation 750-1 mandated the use of CARC systems on all tactical equipment.
 Regulations mandated the hardening of equipment (i.e. ground support equipment, tactical wheeled vehicles, and aircraft) against the impacts of chemical attacks and subsequent cleaning agents following contamination.
 These same regulations were followed by the Marine Corps and Air Force.